RESEARCH & INNOVATION

 Studying how children learn across connected environments — at home, in classrooms, with teachers, caregivers, materials, and the everyday moments that shape development.

-Mathematical Learning Across Development
+Mathematical Learning Across the Lifespan

 Thinking, Learning, and Working in the Age of AI